blue-build/modules/README.md

 - **module config can be implemented without affecting reliability of the system**
  Module maintainer needs to carefully select which type of module to implement based on condition above.
 If a module compromises system reliability when used on booted system, making the module build-time based should be considered.
 Examples of this are `rpm-ostree` & `akmods` modules, which are better utilized as build-time modules.
 - **module can have additional useful options for configuring**
-Which can improve user experience.
+Which can improve local-user experience.
-- **module can strongly collide with user's usage pattern with it's default behavior**
+- **module can strongly collide with local-user's usage pattern with it's default behavior**
 Example: `default-flatpaks` module can remove a flatpak app, which local-user used daily.

 #### Config Format